electricimp/Salesforce/examples/SmartRefrigerator/README.md

   ![Salesforce Apps](http://i.imgur.com/40aXTlL.png)
   4. In the **New Connected App** form fill in:
     - Basic Information
-      - Connected App Name
+      - Connect App Name: "Electric Imp SmartFridge"
-      - API Name
+      - API Name should fill out to be "Electric_Imp_SmartFridge"
-      - Contact Email
+      - Contact Email should be your email
     - API (Enable OAuth Settings)
       - Check the *Enable OAuth Settings* Box
-      - Callback URL - this should be your agent url
+      - Callback URL - this should be your agent URL from the Electic Imp IDE (see last step)
       - Selected OAuth Scopes
         - Select *Access and manage your data (api)*
         - then click *Add*